ucheetah/ucheetah.github.io/_posts/2024-05-23-exo-viz-cluster.md

       <li><strong>Super-Jupiters</strong> given their clear superior size to Jupiter.</li>
       <li> <strong>Brown-Dwarfs</strong>, whose tend to have a mass-to-Earth ratio between 4,000 to 25,000.
 In fact, the the entire cluster falls in this regime.</li>
     </ul>
+    The model appears to have identified all the brown-dwarfs.
     </div>
 </div>
 <div style="height: 20px;"></div>

 <p><strong>Brown dwarfs</strong> are  fascinating because they lie in an area of classification between planets and stars, exhibiting properties of both.
 Usually they're born like stars, but fail to sustain the nuclear fusion of hydrogen.
-So it's a matter of debate whether they're "proper" planets.
-These appear to have been succintly identified by the model.</p>
+So it's a matter of debate whether they're "proper" planets.</p>

 <div style="height: 20px;"></div>